adarshverma7/Asteroid-Attack_Rocket-Survival-Game/README.md

 Limited the frame rate to 60 FPS for consistent gameplay.
 3. Difficulty Scaling
 Dynamically adjusted asteroid speed based on the player’s score to enhance gameplay challenge.

-#Future Improvements
+Future Improvements
 Power-Ups: Introduce features like shields, multi-shot projectiles, or speed boosts.
 Sound Effects: Add sounds for shooting, collisions, and explosions.
 Main Menu: Create a main menu with options for starting the game, adjusting settings, and viewing high scores.
 Level System: Implement a system where levels increase with progressively harder challenges.
 Why I Chose This Project

-#This project was an opportunity to:
+This project was an opportunity to:

 Apply C++ and game development principles in a practical setting.
 Gain experience with SFML, a powerful library for 2D game development.
 Explore topics like collision detection, object management, and user input handling.
 Build an interactive, fun, and scalable game from scratch.

-#Acknowledgements
+Acknowledgements
 SFML Library: For its easy-to-use APIs for graphics, audio, and input handling.
 CMake: For simplifying the build process across different platforms.
-YouTube/GameDev Resources: For inspiration and guidance on 2D game development techniques. vbnet
+YouTube/GameDev Resources: For inspiration and guidance on 2D game development techniques. sql
 Copy code

-This **README.md** file is formatted with proper headings, bold text for key terms, and neatly structured sections.
-It is ready for direct copy-pasting.
-Let me know if you need further edits!
+This version of the README is well-organized with separate paragraphs, headings, and line breaks between sections for better readability.
+Feel free to copy and paste it into your README file.
+Let me know if you need any more adjustments!